What is IR35?

 The Employment Status Service tool can be accessed at www.gov.uk/guidance/check-employment-status-for-tax.

-Why have these rules been introduced?
+Why were these rules introduced?

-What is the tax effect on you?
+What is the tax effect on the Individual worker?

 If you have any queries, please do not hesitate to contact Tim Adcock.

 Written October 2019 (Updated June 2023)